-Butternut Squash is a highly versatile and healthy recipe that you can make all year around.
+Butternut Squash is a highly versatile and healthy recipe that you can make all year round.
 You can even make this into a side dish with just three other ingredients!

 We enjoy utilizing this ingredient in our dishes, such as roasted butternut squash trifle and vegan stuffed pinwheels.
 Our other delicious squash recipes are pumpkin pie creme brulee and roasted spaghetti squash.

 Butternut squash is a is similar to pumpkin and spaghetti squash.
 It has a thick skin which makes storing it very easily.
 You can basically find this all-year-round because it can last for a long time.
 Just remember to check for bruises and cuts in the skin before buying.

 This fruit (yes, it is) is oftentimes confused with vegetables because it is usually prepared like one.
 It is incorporated in entrees and cooked, unlike most fruits that can be eaten raw.
 What makes it botanically a fruit is that it grows from the flower of the plant, and it has seeds.